Tom Overton reflects on the life of a great storyteller with contributions on his art criticism, broadcasting and fiction

 I first got to know John through the reading and cataloguing of his archive.
 I would scan in curious objects, e-mail them across to Beverly who would print them out, and then John would ring me, asking: ‘Can I tell you a story?’
 (Though he loved texting for the sense of instant connection, e-mail largely passed him by.
 The first and only one in the archive was sent to the actor Simon McBurney in 2000.)
 The first time we met he was asking my friend Sarah for a roll-up.
 Appropriate, considering I had been passively smoking the 60 years’ worth of cigarettes that had soaked into his papers for some time.
 The last time we were together was in Antony, Paris, with his partner, the writer Nella Bielski.
 If we couldn’t remember the name of a painter he knew in his youth, he reached for his iPhone to search their name: a digital version of his famous habit of closing his eyes and wracking his brain for an answer.
 I was only reminded of the distance in history between us when we talked about how T. S. Eliot loved music hall: I knew that from a footnote in a book; he knew it from having had supper with him.

-Later in About Time, John talks about the Greek storyteller Aesop while his son, Yves, draws a tortoise and a hare on a whiteboard – there are similar drawings in the archive, swept up among the papers on John’s desk.
-Yves must have been about nine because, after talking about his father’s barometer, John steps over to a poster commemorating his friend Orlando Letelier, a Chilean dissident who was first tortured and then murdered by General Pinochet on 21st September 1976.
+In About Time, John talks about the Greek storyteller Aesop while his son, Yves, draws a tortoise and a hare.
+(There are similar drawings in the archive, swept up among the papers on John’s desk.)
+Yves must have been about nine years old because, after talking about his father’s barometer, John steps over to a poster commemorating his friend Orlando Letelier, a Chilean dissident who was first tortured and then murdered by General Pinochet on 21st September 1976.

 he lived in many places